Dilushanpieris/Tozed-S12PRO-Project-DiluWRT/README.md

 >[!IMPORTANT]
->Now Add your Delays And Configs Then Connect Make Sure To Tick Local Host Bind .
+>Now Add your Delays And Configs Then Connect.
 Make Sure to Reconnect LAN/WLAN interfaces After Start.<br>To route All Traffic Through Proxy TCP Ports must be Set To **All** In **Other Settings** And in Main Page The Proxy must Set to **Global Proxy.** Otherwise There maybe DNS Leaks.
+This Is The Setting For Global Proxy Routing.<br><br>
+**For Exclusion List-->No Proxy** <br>
+1.First Delete **Existing Shunt Rule** From Nodes And Make New Xray Shunt.
+Then Add New ACL Rule In **Access Control** I And Then Set TCP/UDP Nodes to Xray Shunt.<br>
+2.Now Select Switch to GFW List And Make China Connection As **Direct Coonection** <br>
+3.Now You Can Add Interface Source as **lan** and Exclude Desired MAC Addresses to Proxy.

 >[!TIP]
->If You Want to Skip VPN For Specific Devices Configure Shunt First And Make Priority At RULE LIST Then Create ACL Rule Using Direct Shunt.
-Add MAC Addresses to Bypass Proxy For Specific Devices
+>Just Like Above You Can route Any Device Through Any Node but Require Some CPU Power To Do So.(Change TCP/UDP Node)

 **Now Test Using [Ip-Leak](https://ipleak.net/) / [Speedtest.net](https://www.speedtest.net/) For Location**